abdullahifara/HIV-AIDS-MORTALITY-FORECAST-APP/README.md

-# HIV MORTALITY FORECAST  APP
+# HIV MORTALITY FORECAST IN AFRICA

 # Live Demo
 Interact with the live app here: